About OAK Foundation

 The Oak Foundation organises its work through two sub-programmes: 1) solutions and advancing action and; 2) accountability and ending impunity.
 Their programmes build linkages between work areas and support cross-cutting efforts beyond their sub-programme focus.
-They support networks that strengthen the movement to end child sexual abuse, and support survivors groups and other catalytic or time-bound initiatives that advance their mission.
+They build linkages between both areas of work and also support cross-cutting efforts beyond their sub-programme focus, including support for networks that strengthen the movement to end child sexual abuse, survivors groups, and other catalytic or time-bound initiatives that advance their mission.

 In addition to the overarching values of the Oak Foundation, the Prevent CSA is inspired and guided by the Trustee and their effort to be evidence-informed in seeking change at scale to prevent child sexual abuse and exploitation.

-This position will work within the solutions sub-programme which believes that generating change requires gathering evidence about what works to prevent child sexual abuse, and that research findings must be translated into meaningful actions and change at the political and societal level.
+This position will work within the solutions sub-programme where they believe that a key underlying mechanism of change is the investment in the generation of evidence about what works to prevent child sexual abuse and the research uptake necessary to translate research findings into meaningful actions and change at the political and societal level.

 Purpose of the Role

-The Programme Officer for Evidence to Action will join the solutions sub-programme team to support their grantee partners in building and mobilising evidence-based solutions to prevent child sexual abuse that are informed by and respond to advocacy opportunities.
+The Programme Officer will join the solutions sub-programme team to support their grantee partners in building and mobilising evidence-based solutions to prevent child sexual abuse that are informed by and respond to advocacy opportunities.